OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction.md

 commands can use the identifiers to access Tables.
 See [best practices for Table identifiers](best-practices/table-identifiers/).
 * The [For](../command-ref/For/For/) command can iterate over the rows of a Table and assign column cell values to GeoProcessor properties.

+### DataStore ###

+A DataStore is a connection to allow access to the data within a database.

+**TODO egiles 2018/06/05 Steve needs to fill this section out with a brief but descriptive explanation of a DataStore.**

 ## Alternatives to the GeoProcessor ##